vacu9708/Algorithm/Related to math/Newton-raphson method/README.md

 # Newton-raphson method (plus babylonian method)
 * Newton-raphson method : A numerical algorithm to solve equations.
-* Babylonian method : A method derived from Newton-raphson method used for finding the value of square roots.
+* Babylonian method : A much faster algorithm used for approximating the value of square roots, which is derived from Newton-raphson method

 ## Process
 ![image](https://user-images.githubusercontent.com/67142421/149330217-6fd2fd36-1d0f-4210-8c69-289ea03a96d6.png)